Back to

 Lubrication Pumps for Petter Engines

-This week we're back at Hazel Lane, revisiting just how Alan & Wyn came to make Lubrication Pumps for Petter Engines.
-Lister & Petter Engines were the workhorse of the British Empire, known now as Lister Petter after combining in 1986.
+This week we're back at Hazel Lane, revisiting how Alan and Wyn developed Lubrication Pumps for Petter Engines.
+Lister and Petter Engines were the workhorses of the British Empire, now known as Lister Petter after merging in 1986.
 L&S are proud to still provide spares for some of the original Lister Petter Engines!

-To set the scene, the Lamp House on the Hazel Lane Colliery Site was a challenging building to work in but this did not dampen Alan & Wyns enthusiasm to grow.
-As we have mentioned in our previous stories, the building was cold, draughty & bleak in the winters but the summers were good, and the work became more enjoyable.
-We continued to manufacture endless amounts of Water pump strainers, starting handles & jockey legs for trailers.
+The Lamp House on the Hazel Lane Colliery Site posed challenges, but this did not dampen Alan and Wyn's enthusiasm to grow.
+As mentioned in previous stories, the building was cold, draughty, and bleak in winter, but summers were pleasant, making work more enjoyable.
+We continued to manufacture numerous water pump strainers, starting handles, and jockey legs for trailers.

-With Alan's continuing determination to never say 'no' to customers we took on a new project, a project that took our skills and machines to the next level.
-It was a precision part, a new exciting venture for us, introduced to us by Mr. Kelly who worked for Dandridge from Greenwich London, which was then part of the Hewden Stewart Group.
+With Alan's determination to never say 'no' to customers, we took on a new project that elevated our skills and machinery.
+This precision part was introduced by Mr. Kelly from Dandridge in Greenwich, London, then part of the Hewden Stewart Group.
 The part?
-A Lubrication Pump that was to be fitted to the Petter Laboratory Engines (LAB1) These Pumps were used to test the various grades of oils, and how they would affect the wearing of parts on the engines, these were then supplied to oil companies around the world.
+A Lubrication Pump for the Petter Laboratory Engines (LAB1).
+These pumps tested various oil grades and their effects on engine wear, supplying results to oil companies worldwide.

-The testing was done by running the engines for 100 to 250 hours.
-They would then be stripped down in order to measure the wear on the parts created by the oil.
+The testing involved running the engines for 100 to 250 hours, followed by disassembly to measure wear on the parts caused by the oil.

-To manufacturing the pumps a drawing was supplied to us, however for small business' such as ours who would only be creating small batches of around 50 having individual castings to make the batches would have been uneconomical to produce.
-Instead we found a company in Stourbridge that supplied a standard oil pump to Cannon Industries from Birmingham.
-After buying these pumps we would strip them down, modify the casting and put in a new output shaft, which worked very well for this application.
+To manufacture the pumps, we received a drawing.
+However, for small businesses like ours, creating individual castings for small batches of around 50 was uneconomical.
+Instead, we sourced a standard oil pump from a company in Stourbridge that supplied Cannon Industries in Birmingham.
+After purchasing these pumps, we stripped them down, modified the casting, and installed a new output shaft, which worked well for this application.

-I remember that we used to supply these for around £40.00 in the 1980's.
-Eventually after manufacturing these pumps for a while Mr. Kelly put Petters, from Staines Middlesex direct on to us, and we supplied them for years after.
-Through the years the process of making the pumps changes a lot, instead of doing the modifications ourselves we outsourced to a company in Germany that made the standard pumps, and they would do the alterations to Petter specifications, from the drawing we had received originally!
+I recall we supplied these for around £40.00 in the 1980s.
+After manufacturing these pumps for a while, Mr. Kelly connected us directly with Petters in Staines, Middlesex, and we supplied them for years.
+Over time, the manufacturing process changed significantly.
+Instead of doing the modifications ourselves, we outsourced to a German company that produced the standard pumps, making alterations to Petter specifications based on the original drawing we received!

-Here are a few pictures of part of the original Pump Casting we manufactured.
-If you are wondering why there are half circles surrounding the edge, you are not alone a lot of people have asked this question.
+Here are a few pictures of part of the original pump casting we manufactured.
+If you're wondering about the half circles surrounding the edge, you're not alone; many have asked this.
 These were created from the original holes in the standard pumps!
-We machined down the flange on the casting and re drilled hem in another position.
+We machined down the flange on the casting and re-drilled them in a different position.

-Don't forget to comment down below if you are enjoying our trips down memory lane!
-See you next time for another trip back in time, we have alot of interesting stories yet to come so keep your eye peeled.
+Don't forget to comment below if you enjoy our trips down memory lane!
+See you next time for another journey back in time; we have many interesting stories yet to come, so keep an eye out.

 Copyright Notice

-Please note all images used under the fair use act, to inform not to sell of purposely reproduce.
+Please note all images are used under the fair use act, to inform, not to sell or purposely reproduce.
 No copyright infringement intended.
-If you're interested in finding more about the W1 LAB engines please visit Agrimanuals as they have a fantastic original manual.
-The picture on this blog is taken from the front cover of this manual, and would have been the engine that Alan & Wyn had created parts for!
+If you're interested in learning more about the W1 LAB engines, please visit Agrimanuals, as they have a fantastic original manual.
+The picture in this blog is taken from the front cover of this manual and would have been the engine that Alan and Wyn created parts for!